DevtranetHQ/Hacksuite-theme/README.md

 ## Using The Theme

-To use the theme in your own app, download the above files and merge them into your own app as you see fit.
+To use the theme in your own app, integrate TailwindCSS into your app and then download the above files and merge them into your own app as necessary.
 For example, this React app uses the following file structure so styles and fonts are applied globally:

 ```
 theme